How To Remove Black Mould And Who Do I Call? 911 Restoration

 What should I do immediately after water damage?

-Stop the water source, remove water quickly, and begin drying immediately.
+Stop the water source and begin drying as soon as possible.

 Within 24–48 hours.